TIBCOSoftware/dovetail/docs/content/contributing/_index.md

 # Contribute

-Discover how you can contribute to Project Flogo!
+Discover how you can contribute to Project Dovetail!